cdsmith/HMock/README.md

 functionality that generally matches or exceeds that of Mockito for Java, GoogleMock for C++, and other mainstream languages.

+WARNING: Hmock's API is likely to change soon.
+Please ensure you use an upper bound on the version number.
+The current API works fine for mocking with MTL-style classes.
+I want HMock to also work with effect systems, servant, haxl, and more.
+To accomplish this, I'll need to make breaking changes to the API.

 ## Quick Start

 1. Define classes for the functionality you need to mock.
 To mock anything